Arvanu

 Role-based portals for patients, clinicians, pharmacists, operations, and admin

-Online payments integrated into the operating flow
+Online payments wired into the operating flow, not bolted on after

 What this proves